New UNESCO sites MCQ one liner

 Manas Wildlife Sanctuary, India

-The Neolithic Settlement of Burzahom, India
+Neolithic Settlement of Burzahom, India

-An archaeological site revealing early human settlements and megalithic structures.
+An archaeological site representing early human habitation

 Rice Terraces of the Philippine Cordilleras, Philippines